 Midori is available in over 50 countries throughout the world.

 Who Owns Midori?

 In 2014, Suntory bought Beam Inc. and the merged company created Beam Suntory, the third-largest distilled spirit company.
-This means that popular American whiskies like Maker's Mark and Jim Beam are owned by the same company as Midori, as well as Suntory whiskies.
+This means that popular American whiskeys like Maker's Mark and Jim Beam are owned by the same company as Midori, as well as Suntory whiskeys.

 I will end with the caveat that the liquor industry has seen many shake-ups over the last two decades.
 Brands are being bought and sold and the liquor giants have merged many times to create just a few companies that own most of the liquor we drink.